ZTF666/Avatar-Fetcher/README.md

 Is a webapp that uses the multiple end points provided by [Kiko Beats](https://github.com/Kikobeats) to fetch and display a given user's profile picture .

-This was made just to put an UI on the already existing project.
+This was made just to put a UI on the already existing project.
 Since i've used to links quit a lot lately , i wanted to make it more accessible for me or anyone else who's interested .